-According to the National Institute of Health, one in 14,000 people in the United States have amelogenesis imperfecta (AI).
 This condition can affect baby teeth and adult (permanent) teeth.
-AI is caused by mutations in genes that can be passed down in families, but new gene alterations can occur even without a family history of the condition.
+Amelogenesis Imperfecta (AI) is caused by mutations in genes that can be passed down in families, but new gene alterations can occur even without a family history of the condition.

 Amelogenesis imperfecta affects the appearance and strength of teeth.
 Teeth appear small, discolored, pitted, and prone to breaking.
 There are four classifications of amelogenesis imperfecta, with each presenting various symptoms:

 - Hypoplastic: This type of AI is characterized by small or normal dental crowns (the top of the teeth), misalignment in the upper and lower teeth, and tooth discoloration.
 The enamel can be thin, smooth, or normal, with grooves, lines, and/or pits.

 - Hypomaturation: Type II AI also affects teeth alignment.
 People with this type of amelogenesis imperfecta often have an open bite where the upper front teeth and lower teeth don't touch when the mouth is closed.
 The tooth's surface may have a creamy white or yellow-brown, rough texture that may be tender or sore.
 Generally, the enamel will be normal in thickness but may look chipped or scraped.